I-2-3-50.Special Notices for the Blind or Visually Impaired

 legally competent blind or visually impaired children who have attained age 18; and

 A person who meets the Social Security Administration's (SSA) definition of “proper applicant” or “first party reporter” may request a special notice option on behalf of a title II or title XVI claimant, beneficiary, or recipient who is blind or visually impaired.
-For more information on proper applicants or first party reporters, refer to POMS GN 00204.003 Proper Applicant, GN 03001.012 Determining the Identity of A Person Making A First Or Third Party Report, and SI 02301.010 How to Act on Reports (information on a first party report for title XVI).
+For more information on proper applicants or first party reporters, refer to POMS GN 00204.003 Proper Applicant and SI 02301.010 How to Act on Reports (information on a first party report for title XVI).

 B. Special Notice Options